 events that have probabilities of occurrence that are predictable and outcomes that can be estimated with some confidence.

-Risk is often expressed as a combination of the consequences of an event (including changes in circumstances or knowledge) and the associated likelihood of occurrence.1 events where probabilities of occurrence are difficult to predict and outcomes are challenging to quantify.
+Risk is often expressed as a combination of the consequences of an event (including changes in circumstances or knowledge) and the associated likelihood of occurrence.

 We define uncertainty as: